 How to Apply for PSW Visa UK

 The Graduate Route application is made online from within the UK.
 You must apply before your Student visa expires and after your institution has confirmed your course completion to the Home Office.
-The process is straightforward, but timing is critical.
+The process is straightforward, but timing is critical — applying too early (before completion confirmation) is one of the most common reasons for refusal.

 - Valid passport or travel document

-- Biometric appointment (or ID check via app)
+- Biometric appointment (or ID check via UK Immigration: ID Check app)

-If your application is refused, you may be able to request an Administrative Review to have the decision reconsidered.
-Common reasons for refusal include applying before your institution confirmed completion, not meeting the UK study requirement, or having previously used the Graduate Route.
+If your application is refused, common reasons include applying before completion confirmation, not meeting the UK study requirement, or having previously used the Graduate Route.
+For broader insights into common refusal grounds, see our UK visa refusal reasons guide.

 PSW Visa New Rules 2026-2027

 The UK government announced these changes as part of broader immigration reforms aimed at reducing net migration.
-The shortened Graduate Route period means students graduating from January 2027 onwards will have less time to secure sponsored employment or alternative visa routes.
+The shortened Graduate Route period means students graduating from January 2027 onwards will have less time to secure sponsored employment or alternative visa routes — making early career planning essential for current students.

 What This Means for Current Students

 If you are currently studying or planning to complete your degree before the end of 2026, ensure you apply for the Graduate Route before 31 December 2026 to secure the full 2-year permission.
-Students who apply from 1 January 2027 onwards will receive only 18 months, making early career planning and job searching even more important.
+Students who apply from 1 January 2027 onwards will receive only 18 months.
+Strategic timing of completion confirmation by your university can determine whether you fall under the 2-year or 18-month regime.

 Alternative Routes After PSW